FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

 + Removed popibrine.

 ## Room Makers
++ Added the tag system, together with little icon indicators for the current room's tag.
++ Added some feedback for the minimap. ("Map" text at the side, as placeholder, and blinking to the current room).
++ Added a popup that says Room Match! when you match the room's tag.
 + Balanced room's prices.
++ Balanced scoring in general.
 + Gym furniture set.
 + Fixed a transition bug.
++ Fixed a tutorial UI bug, there was an incorrect exclamation sign.
 + Fixed the probabilities of the 1%.
 + Localization depending on the device's language.
 + Now objects shake a bit when you can't place them.
-+ You can now put multiple top objects over a single object.
++ You can now put multiple top objects over a single Bottom object.
++ We made a tool to import and export the objects list as a csv for easier modifying.